manuel3053/wt_music_playlist_2025/docs/src/sections/sequence_diagram.typ

   comment: [
     When the user loads a track, the request is handled by a method in HomeController where the mime type of the loaded files is checked and if they are right, the track is also added to the database.

-    If a RuntimeException occours or if everything went fine, the user is redirected to the home page.
+    If a RuntimeException occurs or if everything went fine, the user is redirected to the home page anyway.
   ],
 )